Seferbiy Zaneqo: In the British embassy

-The Vixen Affair
+Vixen Affair

 The Russians were forced again to take increased measures in order to weaken the Circassian war effort, and as a result Baron Grigory Rosen, commander of the Separate Caucasian Corps, ordered an increase in the supervision of the Circassian coastline.
 Eventually, a year later, the Russians were able to capture a British vessel.
 In November 1836, the Russian Ajax brig detained the British schooner Vixen in the Bay of Tsemez under the control of James Bell and his brother George, which was unloading 100 tons of gunpowder ashore.

 This incident led to a rapid deterioration of British-Russian relations and almost led to an armed conflict, but by April 1837 the situation had normalized, and David Urquhart was recalled from Istanbul.
-This whole episode was dubbed “The Vixen Affair”.
+This whole episode was dubbed "The Vixen Affair".

 In 1837 D. Bell arrived again in Circassia, accompanied by the English journalist John Longworth and Sefer Bey's envoy Naghwa Ishmael, who handed letters to the Circassians on behalf of Sefer Bey and the British government.
 Until 1839, the British D. Bell and D. Longworth were in Circassia, organizing the delivery of military supplies for the Circassians accompanying them in raids beyond the Russian lines, and coordinating their actions.

 Due to increased militancy and effective diplomacy between Zhanonqo and the British, the Russians changed their strategy into a prioritized control of the Black Sea through building multiple forts in an attempt to minimize the aid received by Circassians.

 This coupled with the increased bureaucratic obstacles that Zhanonko had faced trying to get further involvement from the Ottomans, led him to send a letter to the leaders of the Circassian resistance explaining that nothing could be done so far under the existing agreements between Russia and Ottomans.
 On the other hand, he urged them not to lose hope.

 Few Circassian leaders decided to cease resistance, however the vast majority decided to continue the struggle, sending a clear message that the Circassians were not going to accept Russian citizenship under any circumstances.